Jason Litts, artist

 The intent of the artist should not matter to the viewer.
 The creative process is therapeutic and meaningful for the artist.
 The result should allow for others to perceive value and meaning from their own interaction with the piece.
 That it might resonate with something deep inside each individual and facilitate an emotional response special only to themselves.

-Litts has had the privilege of showing at such galleries as:
+Litts has had the privilege of showing work nationally at several venues.